 One 28-day treatment cycle with this medication consists of 8 patches.
 Each patch provides 50 µg (50 micrograms) of estradiol per day plus 140 µg or 250 µg of norethindrone per day.

-One patch is applied twice weekly (change the patch every 3 to 4 days).
+One patch is applied twice weekly (change the patch every 3 to 4 days). on the same two days every week.
 Once the recommended sequence over a 28-day period has been completed, the next cycle starts again with a fresh package of patches.

-Apply a new patch to your skin twice each week on the same days of the week.
+Apply a new patch to your skin twice each week, always on the same days of the week.
 The patch should be applied to a clean, dry area of intact skin that is not oily, damaged or irritated, or exposed to the sun.